dododas/bootstrap-demo-matlab/README.md

 betaHat
 ```

-As before, we plot the data and the fit:
+Plot data and the fit:

 ![](plots/obs-data-fit.png)

-Notice that with the real data, the fit to this single exponential model is not that great.
+Notice that the single exponential model does not fit the observed data as well as the simulated data did.
 This can also be seen in the plots of the residuals below, as well as the distribution of residuals, which is very *non-normal*.
-For a good fit, we expect the residuals to be distributed roughly evenly above a below zero.
+When the data are well described by a model, we expect the residuals to be distributed roughly evenly above a below zero.

 ![](plots/obs-residuals.png)

 These observations suggest that the single exponential model might not be the best descriptor of these data.
-With this caveat in mind, we can still proceed with the bootstrap procedure:
+With this caveat, we now proceed with the bootstrap procedure as before:

 ``` matlab
 % Apply bootstrap procedure to observed data